deadwronggames/ZModularUI/README.md

 - All property classes support Addressable assets, which are cached automatically.

+### Configuration Lifecycle
+- The component calls `Setup()` to link internal references.
+- Then `Apply()` applies theme data from the referenced config.
+- Reconfiguration can be triggered manually or automatically after recompilation.

 ### Prefabs
 The package includes modular prefabs for:
 - Views